2015 BREEDERS' CUP BETTING CHALLENGE

 2. TO ENTER:

-Please fill out the following entry form: 2015 BCBC Entry Form (PDF)
+Please register at www.Breederscup.com/BCBC or complete the following entry form: 2015 BCBC Entry Form (DOC)

-Tournament races will include ALL live races from Keeneland on Friday, October 30 and Saturday, October 31, 2015, including the undercard races and all Breeders' Cup Championships races.
+Tournament races will include ALL live races from Keeneland on Friday, October 30 and live races through the Breeders’ Cup Classic on Saturday, October 31, 2015.
+Again, tournament races include all the undercard races prior to the Classic, not only the Breeders' Cup Championships races.
+The tournament will end on Saturday with the Breeders’ Cup Classic.
 Wager types permitted are Win, Place, Show, Exacta and Trifecta only.
 Players may bet as much as they want, whenever they want, including winnings from their original bankroll.
 By the end of the first day of the tournament, a minimum of $600 must be bet per race on a minimum of 5 different races on Friday, October 31st.
-Should a player fail to bet the required minimum number of races (5) at the minimum wager amount required ($600) on Friday's card, 1,000 Challenge points (at one point per dollar) will be deducted from the player's total Challenge score per missed race.
+Should a player fail to bet the required minimum number of races (5) at the minimum wager amount required ($600) on Friday's card, 5,000 points will be deducted from the player's total score per missed race.

 A minimum of $900 must be bet per race on a minimum of 5 different races by the end of the day on Saturday, October 31st.
 Should a player fail to bet the required minimum number of races (5) or minimum per race bet total ($900) on Saturday's card, the player will be disqualified from any prize pool and any remaining balance will be returned to the player.
 No simulcast races may be wagered upon within the contest.
 There are no caps on payouts.
 The player with the highest BCBC score after the Breeders’ Cup Classic on Saturday is the Grand Prize winner.

-Players also keep all remaining funds in the betting bankroll.
-In addition, NHC berths will be awarded to the top fifteen finishers.
+In addition, NHC berths will be awarded to the top fifteen (15) finishers.
 A hotel stay will be covered for the DRF/NTRA event or upgrade for those already qualified.
-If for any reason one of the top fifteen official finishers cannot attend or has already dual qualified for the NHC, the next highest placing contestant will receive the entry.
+If for any reason one of the top fifteen official finishers cannot attend or has already dual-qualified for the NHC, the next highest placing contestant will receive the entry.
 Only 15 NHC spots will be awarded.
 Depending on a particular situation, Keeneland and Breeders' Cup may assign an alternate qualifier.
 This is an official NHC Tour event and players earn Tour points in accordance with Tour rules and policies.
 Players must be Tour members to earn Tour points.
-If a BCBC participant is not already a NHC Tour member by the time of the BCBC, the Breeders’ Cup will comp your NHC Tour membership as a result of your participation in the BCBC.5.
+If a BCBC participant is not already a NHC Tour member at the time of the BCBC, the Breeders’ Cup will comp your NHC Tour membership as a result of your participation in the BCBC.5.
 PLAYER CARDS:

 Each participant will be issued a player card to be used for all tournament wagers.
 This account-wagering card contains the "real money" bankroll of $7,500.
 Upon receipt, participants should test the card in self-service machines (or as directed at satellite locations) to become familiar with placing wagers and ensure it is working properly.
 If a player loses his/her card or the card is not working, the player should immediately report to Tournament officials to resolve the problem.
 Players must make only tournament wagers on their contest card.